 Requirements and Information on How to Apply for Summer Grants

-For UNC law students interested in both a Center grant and law school grant, the application process and general requirements for these funds is the same as for the law school’s Summer Public Interest Grant.
-Simply check the box on the general application for “Media Law or Policy” under the heading “Substantive Areas Your Summer Employment Will Involve” and you will be automatically considered for Center funds in addition to the law school grant.
+For UNC law students interested in both a Center grant and law school grant, the application process and general requirements for both grants is the same.
+Simply check the box on the application for the law school’s Summer Public Interest Grant indicating “Media Law or Policy” under the heading “Substantive Areas Your Summer Employment Will Involve” and you will be automatically considered for Center funds in addition to the law school grant.
+If you have already filled out an application, just log back in and check the box for “Media Law or Policy”; you can make changes to your application until the application deadline.

 For UNC graduate students and law students who are not eligible for law school funds, please download the application form and send it directly to us at medialaw [at] unc.edu along with the other supporting material described below.